graemeg/tiopf_apps/tiOPFMapper/README.txt

   visibility-tabs=    More control on code formatting.
 This defines whether the
-                      visibility keywords in a class definition should be indented or now, and by how many tabs.
+                      visibility keywords in a class definition should be indented or not, and by how many tabs.

   project-name=       The name of the project.
 This attribute is not really
                       used for anything yet.